j0shl0be/phone-free-desk/README.md

 A Raspberry Pi 5 project that uses computer vision and robotics to spray your face with water when you reach for your phone during Do Not Disturb mode.

 **How it works:**
-- Phone detection finds your phone anywhere in camera view
+- **Improved edge detection** automatically finds dark rectangular phones
 - Hand detection triggers when your hand overlaps the phone
 - Face detection tracks your face location for targeting
 - Inverse kinematics calculates servo angles to aim at your face
 - 2DOF robotic arm sprays water at your face

-**No zones required!** The system automatically detects your phone using edge detection and contour analysis, looking for phone-shaped rectangles in the frame.
+**No zones, no markers required!** The system automatically detects your phone anywhere in the camera view using advanced edge detection optimized for dark rectangular objects like phones.

 ## Architecture